Delbert Tibbs: Incident

-In 1974 a 27-year-old male and a 17-year-old female were violently attacked near Fort Myers, Florida.
-The man was murdered and the young woman raped.
+In 1974, 27-year-old Terry Milroy and 17-year-old Cynthia Nadeau were violently attacked near Fort Myers, Florida.
+Milroy was murdered and Nadeau was raped.
 She reported that they had been picked up while hitchhiking by a black man who fatally shot her boyfriend, and then beat and raped her, leaving her unconscious by the side of the road.
+That night, Nadeau gave the police a detailed description of the assailant and his truck.

 Arrest, trial, and conviction

-Tibbs was hitchhiking in Florida about 220 miles north of the crime scene when he was stopped by police and questioned about the crime.
-The police took his picture, but as he did not fit the victim's description of the perpetrator, they did not arrest him.
-They sent the photograph to Fort Myers, where the victim identified him as the attacker.
+Several days later, Tibbs was hitchhiking in Florida about 220 miles north of the crime scene when he was stopped by a patrolman since he matched the description given by Nadeau.
+The photographed Tibbs and relayed the pictures to the Fort Myers police.
+When Nadeau examined these photos, she identified Tibbs as her attacker.
 A judge issued a warrant for Tibbs' arrest.
 He was picked up in Mississippi two weeks later and sent to Florida.
+Nadeau subsequently picked Tibbs out of a lineup and positively identified him at trial as the man who raped her and murdered her boyfriend.